 Rewards:

-Welcome Bonus: Earn 30,000 bonus points after you spend $1,000 in the first 3 months.
+Welcome Bonus: Earn 30,000 Bonus Points after you spend $1,000 on purchases in your first 3 months from your account opening.

 Foreign Transaction Fee: None